 - How long will it take to complete a software evaluation?

 Evaluations are time-consuming.
-Based on an ERP report by Software path, on average, organizations spend 17 weeks selecting an ERP.
+As reported in 2021 by Software path, on average, organizations spend 17 weeks selecting an ERP.
 While many organizations embark on ERP projects hoping for a better future, getting value has more to do with executive leadership, business alignment, how change is managed, and the application selected.
 Your competitive differentiators are what drives success, not how the accounting system records journal entries.
 You may want to skip the cost and disruption of a traditional RFP process to kick-start your transformation program if your incumbent meets the functionality needed for your business and the product roadmap aligns with your vision for the future.

 - Does your team have the bandwidth for a large-scale project?

 Learning a new system is hard on busy staff.
 According to the World Economic Forum, Future of Job Report 2020, nearly half of all employees (40%) will need significant reskilling by 2022, and more than one-third lack the advanced specialized skills needed to successfully adopt digital technologies.
-Keeping change to a minimum and leveraging change management strategies to adjust to new ways of working can accelerate time to value and alleviate the stress that typically comes with new software implementations.
-Modernizing with the vendor your team is already familiar with can result in lower training costs, less strain on resources, faster adoption, and quick wins.
+Keeping change to a minimum and leveraging change management strategies to adjust to new ways of working can accelerate time to value and alleviate the stress of new software implementations.
+Modernizing with the vendor your team is already familiar with can result in lower training costs, less resource strain, faster adoption, and quick wins.

 - Do your current partners understand your business and culture?